0000duck/KAOS-Engine/README.md

 AWGL
 ====

-An Object-oriented wrapper for OpenTK
+An Object-oriented wrapper for OpenTK which implements a Scene Graph